KissmanCZ/mobiflight-panels/aircraft/airbus-a32x/pedestal/mcdu/button caps/readme.md

 - [ ] Create design for side annunciators.
 - [ ] Create design for top annunciators.
 - [x] Test print.
-- [ ] Write short how to print with small ammount of supports.
+- [x] Write short how to print with small ammount of supports.
 - [ ] Write short how to engrave text and symbols with laser.
+- [x] Upload preconfigured Lychee scene files (with integrated supports).
+- [x] Upload preconfigured STIL files (with integrated supports).
 - [ ] Upload pictures of finished buttons.
 - [ ] Upload Fusion 360 source files.